kalexandriabond/loki_1/mr_config.md

 **Make sure that all coils are plugged in and that they are well-situated.
 Double-check the console screen to see if ALL elements are on.
 Coil elements should be H1-7.**
 **Need to rescout every time that you go in.**
+**Make sure that participants use medical tape for EKG electrodes**